-Most of the above mentioned complications do not have any early symptoms.
-The only way to make sure that you don’t have any is by not missing any appointment with the doctor and getting regular Ultra Sounds.
+Most of the above-mentioned complications do not have any early symptoms.
+The only way to make sure that you don’t have any is not missing any appointment with the doctor and getting regular Ultra Sounds.

-Also, talk about every little health related concerns to your doctor, and seek emergency medical attention if need be.
-Lastly, take good care of yourself, eat healthy and relax to ensure a safe and sound pregnancy journey.
+Also, talk about every little health-related concerns to your doctor, and seek emergency medical attention if need be.
+Lastly, take good care of yourself, eat healthily and relax to ensure a safe and sound pregnancy journey.